VladimorCodebreaker/Elven-Address-Book/README.md

 🥮 Wait for Android Studio to sync the project and download the necessary dependencies.<br>
 🥮 Connect your Android device or start an emulator.<br>
 🥮 Click the "Run" button in Android Studio to build and install the app on your device or emulator.
+🥮 If the "Run" button does not appear, Clean, Rebuild, and Sync Project with Gradle files.

 ## 🍹 Usage